BillTheBest/osProtect/README.markdown

 sudo aptitude install telnet postfix
 ```

-Choose "Internet Site" and leave system mail name at default.
+Choose "Internet Site" and leave the **system mail name** at default.

 To ensure Postfix and Sendmail are working do: